What is a Lightbox Popup and How to Create One?

 Keep in mind that the reader will decide if they want more of your content once they’ve read your post.
 If you lack email leads, you can trigger lightbox popups sooner than they reach the bottom of your content.
 Finally, remember that users hate seeing subscription popups when they are already subscribers.
 To show them a relevant popup or disable the current one, set cookie length to a year or more.

-What to Consider When Using Lightbox Popups?
+What to Consider When Using Lightbox Popups on a Website?

 1. Users hate landing pages overloaded with forms